monasca/monasca.github.io/about.md

 ## Community

-Monasca discussion usually occurs on IRC at irc.freenode.net #openstack-monasca
+Monasca discussion usually occurs on IRC at OFTC #openstack-monasca

 Many major companies are also involved in developing or deploying Monasca: